Eagle Foothills AVA

-Eagle Foothills is the second American Viticultural Area (AVA) in the state of Idaho located in the southwestern region in Gem and Ada Counties.
+Eagle Foothills is an American Viticultural Area (AVA) in the state of Idaho located in the southwestern region in Gem and Ada Counties.
 The area lies southeast of Emmett, north of Eagle and approximately 10 mi northwest of the city of Boise.
-It was established on December 28, 2015 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury as the first sub-appellation in the vast Snake River Valley viticultural area and the first appellation entirely within Idaho’s state borders.
+It was established as the nation's 231^{st} and the state's second appellation on November 25, 2015 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury as the first sub-appellation in the vast Snake River Valley viticultural area and the first appellation entirely within Idaho's state borders.
 It does not overlap with any existing or proposed AVA.

 Eagle Foothills lies at the north bank of Ancient Lake Idaho with its elevations ranging from 2490 to 3412 ft.
 The area encompasses 49815 acre with nearly 70 acre under vine with plans to add 472 acre and seven vineyards.
-Its USDA plant hardiness zones are 7a and 7b.
 Vineyard elevations are below 3000 ft.
 The majority of viticulture activity is at 3 Horse Ranch Vineyards with its 46 acre in center of the appellation.
 The cool climate and relatively short growing season are suitable for growing early to mid-season varietals such as Chardonnay, Pinot Gris and Riesling.

 History

 The establishment of the multi-state Snake River Valley appellation in 2007 was a watershed moment for the Idaho viticulture.
 The petition for the Eagle Foothills viticultural area was submitted by Martha and Gary Cunningham, owner of 3 Horse Ranch Vineyards, on behalf of the local grape growers and vintners.
 Recognition for Eagle Foothills began in 2012 when the Cunninghams evaluated their area as a special microclimate.
 With the assistance of climate and viticulture specialists, they quantified their region's climate, soil and terrain noting its unique terroir within the vast Snake River Valley appellation and from other potential Idahoan viticulture areas.
 The appellation petition was submitted in February 2015 originally proposing an AVA named "Willow Creek Idaho."
 However, TTB determined that the petition did not sufficiently demonstrate that the region is known by that name.
-According to TTB regulations, AVA names are required to reflect the area’s history or geology.
+According to TTB regulations, AVA names are required to reflect the area's history or geology.
 Therefore, the petitioner submitted a request to change the proposed name to "Eagle Foothills" which was approved.